MicrosoftDocs/mesh-docs/mesh/Create/getting-started/mesh-101-tutorial/mesh-101-03-visual-scripting.md

     button.

 1. In the **Game** window, click the **Play** button you just worked on.
-This causes a brief video about wind turbines to play on the screen above the button.
+This causes the label on the button to change to "Stop" and a brief video about wind turbines to play on the screen above the button.

     ![A screenshot of a video playback Description ](../../../media/sample-mesh-101/image044.jpg)